rmgrajewski/RyanGrajewski.io/_pages/resume.md

               <div class="answer">
                 <div class="companyProfile">
                   <div class="light" style="font-size:15px;">may 2019 - aug 2019</div>
-                  <div class="link-doc"><a href="http://www.pro-type.com/">Pro-Type Industries </a></div> is a precision machine shop based in Sterling VA,which specializes in sheet metal fabrication, CNC Machining, and prototyping for the Aerospace, Military, and Technology industries.
+                  <a href="http://www.pro-type.com/" style="color:#C34743;">Pro-Type Industries </a> is a precision machine shop based in Sterling VA,which specializes in sheet metal fabrication, CNC Machining, and prototyping for the Aerospace, Military, and Technology industries.
                 </div>
                 <li class="jobBullet1">Aided setup and execution of manufacturing processes in numerous departments including powder coating, CNC Milling, metal cutting, sheet metal bending, and widget finishing and inspection</li>
                 <li class="jobBullet1">Produced CAD drawing packages and documented fabrication instructions for small-scale sheet metal components used in the Aerospace industry</li>